Learn - Troubleshooting

 The Undo dialog handles the balance side automatically.
 If the resolved event had transactions attached, the dialog never shows a Reverse Balance Change toggle, because the transactions are restored as active and keep their original effect; nothing extra is reversed.
 If the resolved event had no transactions, the dialog shows the toggle on by default and reverses the planned-amount adjustment when you confirm.

-If the number still looks wrong after the undo, the cleanest fix is to re-anchor: open Setup, Accounts, tap the account, change Current Balance to what your bank shows, save.
+If the number still looks wrong after the undo, the cleanest fix is to reset Current Balance: open Setup, Accounts, select the account, tap Edit Account, change Current Balance to what your bank shows, save.
 The running total continues from the new number.

-Full mechanic on History and Undo and Accounts.
+Full details are on History and Undo and Accounts.

 Undo was rejected with a “Bank transactions have been matched to other events” message

-This is the one undo failure mode the Undo Action button cannot detect ahead of time.
+This is one of the few undo failures the Undo Action button cannot detect ahead of time.
 It only happens when you delete an event that had bank-imported transactions on it, and one of those transactions has since been re-matched to a different event.
 The undo confirms, the server checks, and the dialog comes back with the message above.
 The History row stays in place; nothing is damaged.

-Open the other event that now holds the conflicting transaction, remove the transaction from there, then return to the History tab and try the undo again.
-The block exists so a single real-world transaction cannot sit under two events at once.
+Open the other event that now holds the conflicting transaction, remove the transaction from there, then return to History and try the undo again.
+The block exists so a single bank transaction cannot sit under two events at once.

 A theme I picked is not applying